Femtoscopic study of the proton-proton and proton-deuteron systems in heavy-ion collisions at the LHC: The femtoscopic correlation function

 The relation between the experimental $C_\text{exp}(\kstar)$ and model $C_\text{femto}(\kstar)$ correlation function can be expressed as

 where $C_\text{baseline}(\kstar)$ describes the non-femtoscopic background which accounts for any residual contributions in $C_{\text{exp}}(\kstar)$.
 In this study, the background in the femtoscopic region primarily arises from elliptic flow~\cite{Kisiel:2017gip}, which is a consequence of the event-wise angular distribution of particles.
-The handling of it in the analysis depends on the fitting method and is described in the corresponding sections of the \pP and \pd studies in the text below.\\
+While deuteron production may be enhanced within jets due to coalescence, the dominant source of deuterons in central and semi-central Pb–Pb collisions is the underlying event.
+Most particles in such collisions are emitted from a large, thermalized source exhibiting collective behavior, rather than from independent jet fragmentation.
+Given the strong jet quenching in these collisions, any minijet-related contributions to the femtoscopic correlation functions are expected to be negligible.
+The handling of the non-femtoscopic background in the analysis depends on the fitting method and is described in the corresponding sections of the \pP and \pd studies in the text below.

 The model correlation function accounts not only for the genuine correlations originating from pairs produced in primary processes after collisions, but also for the distortion of the measured correlation function due to particle misidentification and for secondary particles resulting from weak decays and spallation processes in the detector material.
 These contributions are taken into account by calculating the model correlation function $C_\text{femto}(k^{*})$ as